All Episodes

 Well, I think it's a great point.

-The riots over a guy who had a knife fighting police who was where he shouldn't have been in Jacob Blake being shot by police as he was reaching into his car.
+First and foremost, we're not talking about the thing that even started this entire event that night, the riots over a guy who had a knife fighting police who was where he shouldn't have been in Jacob Blake being shot by police as he was reaching into his car.

 We're not talking about the riots that were burning down a city.

-They were attempting to Minneapolis.
+They were attempting to Minneapolis, Kenosha.

-I'll bet Kyle in retrospect, as you said, Sean would go back and rethink the events of that night because again, there were riots happening, people burning things down, and being a good Samaritan ends up being, you know, no good deed goes unpunished.
+I'll bet Kyle, in retrospect, as you said, Sean, would go back and rethink the events of that night because, again, there were riots happening, people burning things down, and being a good Samaritan ends up being, you know, no good deed goes unpunished.

 But what he did that night and how he did it that night was so misrepresented.